-- Babies usually need one more layer of clothing than adults.
-You can put a Onesie®; under the pajamas, or dress your baby in warmer pajamas than you would wear.
+- Babies need one more layer of clothing than adults.
+You can put a Onesie under the pajamas, or dress your baby in warmer pajamas than you would wear.

-- Use a SleepSack®; instead of blankets to keep your baby warm.
+- Use a sleep sack or wearable blanket instead of loose blankets to keep your baby warm.

 Ask your baby’s health care providers about over-the-counter products.

-- Do not use products that claim to reduce the risk of SIDS, such as wedges, or baby positioners.
+- Do not use products that claim to reduce the risk of SUIDS, such as wedges, or baby positioners.
 These products have not been tested for effectiveness or safety.

-- Do not use non-prescription home monitors for your baby to reduce the risk of SIDS.
-If your baby has a medical reason for a monitor, his doctor will prescribe a medical home monitor for him.
+- Do not use non-prescription home monitors for your baby to reduce the risk of SUIDS.
+If your baby has a medical reason for a monitor, the doctor will prescribe a medical home monitor for them.

-- Tummy time reduces the chance that the baby will get flat spots and bald spots on his head (see Helping Hand HH-I-336, Positional Plagiocephaly (Flattened Head).
+- Tummy time reduces the chance that the baby will get flat spots and bald spots on their head.

-- Do tummy time ONLY when your baby is awake and you can stay with him.
+- Do tummy time ONLY when your baby is awake and you can stay with them.